codeuniversity/student-council/statute/statute.md

 (4) The Student Council is composed of

 1. the three elected members to the Senate,
 2. the five student members of the standing committees (Research commission, Commission for quality assurance in project based learning, Board of Examiners, Admissions committee (2) and Strategy and Development),
 3. the three elected members to the Study Programme Council as the respective representative,
+4. a member of Communication Control,
-4. two additional council members (one female and one male),
+5. two additional council members (one female and one male),
-5. a chairperson of the council.
+6. a chairperson of the council.

 (5) Additional representatives elected by the organs are not part of the Student Council.